 Many people leave the windows down because they think it’s the smart thing to do and that it will save gas.
-They’re not asking, Is driving with the windows down bad for hearing?
-They’re often thinking about the practical aspect of things.
+They’re not asking, is driving with the windows down bad for hearing?
+Instead, they’re often thinking about the practical aspect of things.

 They’ve heard that the car air conditioner uses up your gas.

-It’s true that the car AC uses gas.
+The car AC indeed uses gas.
 But does it use more gas than the drag caused by rolling the windows down?

-The Mythbusters, a popular TV program on the Discovery Channel a few years back actually disproved this myth.
+The Mythbusters, a popular TV program on the Discovery Channel a few years back, disproved this myth.

-They put precisely 5 gallons of gas into 2 identical SUVs.
+They put precisely 5 gallons of gas into two identical SUVs.
 Then they drove the vehicles at a consistent 45 MPH until both tanks ran out of gas.
-The SUV that had the AC on with the windows up got an extra 15 miles on that 5 gallons of gas.
+The SUV with the AC on with the windows up got an extra 15 miles on that 5 gallons of gas.